Channable

 Step 1: Identify product performance

-Analyze key metrics like conversion rate, CTR, and ROAS to determine which products sell well.
-Consider factors like seasonality and competition to refine your strategy.
+Analyze key metrics like conversion rate, CTR and ROAS to see which products are selling well.
+Also, consider factors like seasonality and competition to refine your strategy.

 Step 2: Calculate per-product profit